zeek/zeek-docs/doc/scripting/basics.rst

 we've compiled a table of SSL-enabled services and their common ports.
-The explicit declaration and constructor for the table are on two different lines and lay out the data types of the keys (strings) and the data types of the yields (ports) and then fill in some sample key and yield pairs.
-You can also use a table accessor to insert one key-yield pair into the table.
+The explicit declaration and constructor for the table are on two different lines and lay out the data types of the keys (strings) and the data types of the values (ports) and then fill in some sample key and value pairs.
+You can also use a table accessor to insert one key-value pair into the table.
 When using the ``in`` operator on a table, you are effectively working with the keys of the table.
 In the case of an ``if`` statement, the ``in`` operator will check for membership among the set of keys and return a true or false value.
-The example shows how to check if ``SMTPS`` is not in the set of keys for the ``ssl_services`` table and if the condition holds true, we add the key-yield pair to the table.
+The example shows how to check if ``SMTPS`` is not in the set of keys for the ``ssl_services`` table and if the condition holds true, we add the key-value pair to the table.
 Finally, the example shows how to use a ``for`` statement to iterate over each key currently in the table.

 Simple examples aside, tables can become extremely complex as the keys